AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 ### Why use Virgil's E3Kit with Sendbird

+Virgil offers SDKs for many platforms and their own service that makes encryption, key management, and other difficult tasks simple.
+This avoids the needing to re-invent the wheel an implement these actions yourself.

 According to Virgil's website:

 > - **Full Security**: Full privacy: Only user can read their own messages; Sendbird, Virgil and other third-party services cannot decrypt and access messages and data.